Friedman doctrine: Criticism

 The Friedman doctrine is controversial, with critics variously saying it is wrong on financial, economic, legal, social, or moral grounds.

 It has been criticized by proponents of the stakeholder theory, who believe the Friedman doctrine is inconsistent with the idea of corporate social responsibility to a variety of stakeholders.
-They argue it is morally imperative a business takes into account all of the people who are affected by its decisions.
+They argue it is morally imperative that a business takes into account all of the people who are affected by its decisions.
 They also argue that taking into account the interests of stakeholders can benefit the company and its shareholders; for example, a company donating services or goods to help those hurt in a natural disaster is not acting in the direct interest of its shareholders, but in doing so builds community allegiance to the company, ultimately benefitting the company and its shareholders.
-In 2019, influential business groups such as the World Economic Forum and the Business Roundtable updated their mission statement, leaving behind the Friedman doctrine in favor of "stakeholder capitalism" (at least on paper if not in widespread practice).
+In 2019, influential business groups such as the World Economic Forum and the Business Roundtable updated their mission statement, leaving behind the Friedman doctrine in favor of "stakeholder capitalism", at least on paper if not in widespread practice.

+Friedman's characterization of moral responsibility has been questioned.
+Ronald Duska, in a 1997 article in the Journal of Business Ethics, as well as in his 2007 book Contemporary Reflections on Business Ethics, argued that Friedman failed to differentiate two very different aspects of business: (1) the motive of individuals, who are often motivated by profit to participate in business, and (2) the socially sanctioned purpose of business, or the reason why people allow businesses to exist, which is to provide goods and services to people.
+Duska said of a hypothetical businessperson's belief that there is no business ethics beyond making a profit: "Does that mean [the businessperson] is likely to give you a faulty product if he can get away with it and make more profit?
+If he really believes what he says, aren't you a fool to do business with him?"
+John Friedman (no relation to Milton Friedman), writing in the Huffington Post in 2013, said: "Mr. Friedman argues that a corporation, unlike a person, cannot have responsibility.
+No one would engage in a business contract with a corporation if they thought for one minute that a corporation was not responsible to pay its bills, for example.
+So clearly, therefore, a corporation can have legal, but also moral responsibilities."
+In contrast to such criticism of Friedman's business ethics, some scholars have pointed out that Friedman emphasized respect for the liberty of other people, respect for the law, and various duties of companies, so the Friedman doctrine does not advocate unconstrained pursuit of profit, and that the Friedman doctrine overlaps with, or even entails, corporate social responsibility.